Great to have the Hyde Park UMC Chancel Choir with us on Pentecost Sunday – many thanks for your contribution to our worship!

 Regular Sunday services for worship take place at 10.30am and 6.30pm.
 Organ and piano provide the most regular accompaniment, with occasional singing and instrumental groups.
 The latter usually meet to rehearse on a Sunday evening before or after the evening service.
 Musicians range from beginners violin to Grade 8 and beyond, and from age 6 through to their 80’s.

-The Church has a Music Facilitator, Lyn Lloyd-Jones, who is paid for a limited number of hours, and currently one Musical Accompanist, Hazel Wickham, who receives a small fee for each service.
-The Music Scholar will work alongside these two key people, under the supervision of the Music Facilitator.
+The Music Scholar will work alongside the Musical Accompanist(s), under the supervision of the Music Facilitator.
 Worship services are generally led by the Minister, Richard Sharples, and by a range of Local Preachers, who have overall responsibility for the service.
-The Church has two Worship and Welcome Coordinators, David Pleasants and Joy Morison, who liaise with planned Preacher, Musicians and others to ensure worship takes place to everyone’s satisfaction and to the glory of God.
+The Church has two Worship and Welcome Coordinators, who liaise with planned Preacher, Musicians and others to ensure worship takes place to everyone’s satisfaction and to the glory of God.

 It was great to have OneSound visiting Vic this week-end.
 After a couple of days of fellowship and rehearsal, the group performed on Saturday evening and then lead our worship on Sunday morning.